A Beginners Guide to Trading Futures

 Broker vs Clearing house

 You need to have a trading account in order to trade.
 Most people open a trading account with an OTC style broker like eToro, IG or Saxo, but we recommend you don’t.
-We suggest you open your trading account with a either a Clearing House, or a non-OTC broker which doesn’t control price.
+We suggest you open your trading account with either a Clearing House, or a non-OTC broker which doesn’t control price.

 Your trading account holds your funds which are accessed by the trading platform when you place trades.